-SBCERA's capital assets increased from \$6.3 million to \$7.5 million (net of accumulated depreciation and amortization) between the years ended June 30, 2021 and 2022, and from \$5.3 million to \$6.3 million between the years ended June 30, 2020 and 2021.
+SBCERA's capital assets increased from \$7.5 million to \$9.9 million (net of accumulated depreciation and amortization) between the years ended June 30, 2021 and 2022.
 This investment in capital assets includes equipment, furniture, leasehold improvements, software, and technology infrastructure with an initial cost of \$25.0 thousand or more and a life expectancy over one year.
+The total increase in SBCERA's investment in capital assets for the year ended June 30, 2023 was \$2.3 million from 2022.
 The total increase in SBCERA's investment in capital assets for the year ended June 30, 2022 was \$1.2 million from 2021.
-The total increase in SBCERA's investment in capital assets for the year ended June 30, 2021 was \$1.1 million from 2020.
-SBCERA underwent a large tenant improvement project and began a software project in the fiscal year ending June 30, 2021, those projects continued into the fiscal year ending June 30, 2022.
-Increases in the year ended June 30, 2020 were a result of smaller capital projects.
+SBCERA began a software project in the fiscal year ending June 30, 2021, which continued into the fiscal years ending June 30, 2022 and 2023.
+Increases in the year ended June 30, 2021 were also a result of a large tenant improvement project.